Christians Protest Witch ‘Resist Trump’ Spell, Ritual

 Specifically, the Bind Trump resistance states on their Facebook page that they want a “mass binding ritual” that will support the #MagicResistance of Trump every waning crescent moon at midnight, EST.

-The author that created the recent viral story about doing specific spells and rituals on February 24 to promote Trump resistance is self-proclaimed “magical thinker,” Michael M. Hughes.
+The author that created the recent viral story about doing specific spells and rituals on February 24 to promote Trump resistance is self-proclaimed “magical thinker” Michael M. Hughes.

-In February, Hughes created a blog entry that he published on the Medium-owned website, Extra News Feed.
+In February, Hughes created a blog entry that he published on the Medium-owned website Extra News Feed.

 In the original blog post, Michael M. Hughes discussed the “spell to bind Donald Trump and all those who abet him” as a “mass ritual” scheduled for Friday, February 24.